Applications for the 2019 Teacher Institute are now being accepted on a rolling basis.

-Our Teacher Institute is an intensive six-day academic course for K–12 teachers of all subject areas.
-Offered for P-credits through the New York City Department of Education, the Institute provides opportunities to create an equitable classroom filled with critically engaged students through object-based lessons focusing on facilitation and questioning techniques.
+Our Teacher Institute is an intensive, paid, five-day academic program for third grade teachers of all subject areas.
+The Institute provides opportunities to create an equitable classroom filled with critically engaged students through object-based lessons focusing on facilitation and questioning techniques.